tejasvi001/PineBerry/README.md

 Open a Pull Request

-📜 License
+##📜 License
 This project is licensed under the MIT License — you can use, modify, and distribute it freely while giving credit.

-👨‍💻 Author
+##👨‍💻 Author
-Developed by [Your Name]
+Developed by Tejasvi Vermani
-📧 Email: your.email@example.com
+📧 Email: vermanitejasvi@gmail.com